See the first game's character sheet for returning characters and/or characters referenced in audio logs and cutscenes.List

 - Praetorian Guard: Similar to LaRae Barrett, she has a pair of Heavily Armored Mooks as bodyguards, in Shaw's case a pair of boss-level Outcast Heavies armed with sledgehammers known as The Basilisk and The Craven.

 - The Unfought: Shaw is the only faction leader that you don't directly fight.
 She will instead barricade herself inside a boat and your mission becomes to destroy the boat with her still inside it.
+Averted by the Episode 1 DLC, where she gets her just desserts at the Manning National Zoo, although she doesn't go down without a fight.

-Harlan Ellis, "the Strategist"
+Harlan Lloyd, "the Strategist"

 Emeline Shaw's right-hand man and 'general'.
 Capturing him is the objective in the Potomac Event Center mission.